 The most reliable method is to prepare a U-shaped piece of stainless steel wire, which is then partially flattened to form a suitable surface for adhesive.
 Thin strands of nylon such as those obtained by separating out the individual fibres in a length of string from dental floss are positioned taught across the U-shape.
-Cyano-acrylate adhesive is then applied to the flattened surface on which the fine nylon threads are held taught.
+Cyanoacrylate adhesive is then applied to the flattened surface on which the fine nylon threads are held taught.
 Once completely dry the excess ends of the fibres are cut.
 This "harp" is then sunk over the submerged slice preparation.
 We are hoping to manufacture these at some point.
 What is the best method of cleaning the chamber after use?
 Rinse with plenty of distilled water and leave dry before the next experiment.
 NEVER use a solvent of any kind as acrylics tend to fragment and can be completely destroyed.
 A mild acid (citric) should be used to get rid of deposits, and then left in a large volume of distilled water overnight.
-How do I replace the cover slip if it should break?
+How do I replace the coverslip if it should break?

 Wear safety goggles for this procedure.
 First place the chamber upside down on a flat, soft surface (cork tile) and GENTLY remove all the broken glass, using a small flat ended spatula in a scraping action to remove the old silicone rubber sealant.
 DO NOT use any kind of solvent to remove the sealant.
 Once completely clear, use a syringe loaded with silicone sealant and bead this around the circumference of the indentation.
-Place a clean no. 2 thickness, 22mm cover slip on the fresh sealant and GENTLY press around the circumference ONLY of the cover slip.
-It is preferable to use a black sealant as it allows the thickness of the sealant to be controlled: darker areas have too much sealant under the cover slip.
-Try to ensure the final position of the cover slip is central and also very slightly BELOW the UNDERSIDE surface of the chamber, so that when it rests on the microscope stage, the cover slip does not rub on the stage surface.
-The indentation for the cover slip is 300um in depth, the cover slip supplied with the chamber is around 150- 200um, giving room for a thin layer of sealant.
-Remove excess sealant whilst still wet, taking care not to displace the cover slip.
-Alternatively return the chamber to us and we will replace the cover slip.
+Place a clean 22mm coverslip on the fresh sealant and GENTLY press around the circumference ONLY of the coverslip.
+It is preferable to use a black sealant as it allows the thickness of the sealant to be controlled: darker areas have too much sealant under the coverslip.
+Try to ensure the final position of the coverslip is central and also very slightly BELOW the UNDERSIDE surface of the chamber, so that when it rests on the microscope stage, the coverslip supplied with the chamber is 150um, giving room for a good 100um thickness of sealant.
+Remove excess sealant whilst still wet, taking care not to displace the coverslip.
+Alternatively return the chamber to us and we will replace the coverslip, please contact us for the cost of this service and further details.
 Where is the best electrical ground point?

 This will have to be found by trial and error.
-In addition to the AgCl type wire electrode you can ground the original stainless steel inlet and outlet tube to help to eliminate any artefacts from the suction line.
-Quite often it helps to push a grounding wire INTO the wall of silicone rubber tubes that you use for connection to your perfusion solutions, either or both the input and exit lines.
+If you use the original stainless steel inlet and outlet tube as a ground, it will also help to eliminate any artefacts from the suction line.
+Quite often it helps to push a grounding wire INTO the wall of silicone rubber tubes that you use for connection to your perfusion solutions.